 Our paediatric sepsis podcasts are free to access, and designed as educational resources for health and social care professionals.
 They explore what sepsis is, the complexities of how to recognise and manage sepsis, what is different about sepsis in children with complex health conditions and much more.

-You can also download our learning points for each episode.
+You can also download learning points for some of the episodes.

 Episode 1 - Let's talk about sepsis

 Emma Lim and junior doctor Monica Parker talk about what sepsis actually is, the importance of early diagnosis and why sepsis is so hard to spot in children.